apache/infrastructure-website/content/pages/asf-yaml.md

     - gstein
 ```

 To remove people as collaborators, remove them from the list.
 You may only have ten active collaborators at any given time per repository.
-For more you need to ask `vp-infra@apache.org` for an exception.
+If you need more, ask `vp-infra@apache.org` for an exception.

 **Note**: If you wish to completely empty a previously non-empty list of collaborators, explicitly specify an empty list: